I Scream, You Scream…

 “We ALL scream for ice cream!”
 Growing up in the 1980s, this was the anthem of summer.
 Kids all over the country would recite that chant.
 In fact, it was in that same glorious decade that President Ronald Regan declared July National Ice Cream Month.
 With Americans consuming more ice cream than any other country in the world, it’s only fitting that we have a month set aside to commemorate the decadent, dairy dessert!

 At the LSU AgCenter Rapides Extension Office, we celebrated National Ice Cream month by teaching our TeenChef and KidChef campers how to make ice cream the old-fashioned way, hand-crank and all!
 They made classic, vanilla-flavored ice cream and learned how to create a healthier topping by mixing 2 cups of sliced strawberries with 1 cup of blueberries and 1 teaspoon of sugar.
 Campers were amazed by how the fruit and that tiny bit of sugar created its own “syrup.”
-They also learned that the ice cream and fruit combination was not only tasty but provided several essential nutrients, including calcium, vitamin D, protein and fiber.
+They also learned that the ice cream and fruit combination was not only tasty but provided several health benefits of dairy, including calcium, vitamin D, protein and fiber.

 The TeenChef and KidChef camps enable youth to explore culinary arts and learn about nutrition and food safety.
-In addition to making ice cream this summer, youth participants have learned how to make smoothies, fruit & yogurt parfaits and other desserts that incorporate dairy.
+In addition to making ice cream this summer, youth participants have learned how to make smoothies, fruit & yogurt parfaits, and other desserts that incorporate dairy.
 These skills they obtain from camp will benefit them well into adulthood.

 Try your hand at making homemade ice cream this summer by following the fool-proof recipe below for “Ice Cream in a Bag” – no crank required.
-Or if you’re ready for something more advanced, check out these other delicious ice cream recipes.

 Ice Cream in a Bag

 - 1/4 teaspoon vanilla